Emiliano Buendía: 2018–2020

-2020–21 season: Promotion and Championship POTS
+2020–21 season: Championship Player of the Season

 On 6 April 2021, Buendía scored once and provided three assists in a 7–0 victory over Huddersfield Town.
 On 17 April, Norwich secured automatic promotion back into the Premier League, and secured the Championship title on 1 May with a 4–1 win over Reading.

 On 29 April, following a campaign in which Buendía scored 15 league goals and added a further 16 assists, he won the EFL Championship Player of the Season award.
 He was also named as Norwich's Player of the Season, becoming only the fourth player from outside the British Isles to win the award.

 Aston Villa

+2021–2025

 On 7 June 2021, it was announced that an agreement had been reached for 24-year-old Buendía to be transferred to fellow Premier League club Aston Villa once he had returned from international duty with Argentina.
 The deal was completed on 10 June.
 The transfer fee was believed to be worth around £33 million, rising to £38 million with potential bonuses, and was confirmed to be both Aston Villa's record signing and Norwich City's record sale.
 Buendía made his debut on 14 August 2021, in a 3–2 away loss to Watford on the opening day of the 2021–22 season.
 He scored his first goal for Villa on 28 August 2021, in a 1–1 draw at home to Brentford.

 On 9 August 2023, on the eve of the Premier League season, Buendía suffered what was described as a "significant knee injury" in training and would require a scan and treatment from a specialist.
 The injury was confirmed to be anterior cruciate ligament injury which required surgery and meant that Buendía missed the entirety of the 2023–24 season.
 Buendía returned to training in May 2024 after nine months out.
 Buendía's return to football came on 27 July 2024, almost a year to the day of his injury, in a pre-season friendly against Columbus Crew.
 Buendía made his Premier League comeback on 14 September 2024, as a late substitute in a 3–2 victory over Everton, after appearing as one of the permitted overage players in Aston Villa's U21 team in the EFL Trophy earlier in the month, scoring twice in a 3–2 victory over Fleetwood Town.

+Loan to Bayer Leverkusen

 On 29 January 2025, Aston Villa announced that Buendía had signed a contract extension with the club, and would join Bundesliga club Bayer Leverkusen on loan until the end of the season.